MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/people-picker-adaptive-card.md

 The web and desktop client support People Picker in Adaptive Card.
 While searching on the web, People Picker involves an inline typing experience.

+## Reassignment scenario example

-User A(Robert) receives a ticket for a sprint planning task in a channel and realizes incorrect assignment.
+User A (Robert) receives a ticket for a task in a channel and realizes incorrect assignee.
 User A reassigns the task that sends the information back to the bot.
-The bot updates Adaptive Card and notifies the intended users.

 **To reassign any task**

 1. Select **Reassign** where the people picker field is prepopulated with name to reassign the task to the intended user.
 1. Remove the incorrect user's name.
-1. Select intended users as per the image scenario, user B(Mona), and user C(Robin) for the task.
+1. Select intended users as per the image scenario, user B (Mona), and user C (Robin) for the task.
 1. User A reassigns the task that sends the information back to the bot.
    The bot updates Adaptive Card and notifies the intended users.

 The following image shows the reassignment scenario:

 ![People Picker on Desktop](../../assets/images/cards/desktoppp.gif)